aniket-mish/karpathy/README.md

 # blocks

 These are my notes on Andrej Karpathy's lecture series.
 In this series, he builds micrograd and makemore and covers the training of various types of neural networks in detail.

-- micrograd
-- makemore
-   - bigrams
-   - MLP
-   - activation and gradients, batchnorm
-   - backpropagation
-   - wavenet
-   - GPT

 #### Resource